 Unexpected power off during the Erase/Program suspend state will reset the device and release the suspend state.
 SUS bit in the Status Register will also reset to 0.
 The data within the page, sector or block that was being suspended may become corrupted.
 It is recommended for the user to implement system design techniques against the accidental power interruption and preserve data integrity during erase/program suspend state.
+Note that once the Suspend instruction (75h) is accepted, the following Power-down instruction (B9h) will be ignored.

-Figure 24.
+Figure 35a.
 Erase/Program Suspend Instruction

-8.2.19 Erase / Program Resume (7Ah)
+8.2.29 Erase / Program Resume (7Ah)

 The Erase/Program Resume instruction "7Ah" must be written to resume the Sector or Block Erase operation or the Page Program operation after an Erase/Program Suspend.
 The Resume instruction "7Ah" will be accepted by the device only if the SUS bit in the Status Register equals to 1 and the BUSY bit equals to 0.
 After issued the SUS bit will be cleared from 1 to 0 immediately, the BUSY bit will be set from 0 to 1 within 200ns and the Sector or Block will complete the erase operation or the page will complete the program operation.
 If the SUS bit equals to 0 or the BUSY bit equals to 1, the Resume instruction "7Ah" will be ignored by the device.
-The Erase/Program Resume instruction sequence is shown in Figure 25.
+The Erase/Program Resume instruction sequence is shown in Figure 36a & 36b.

 Resume instruction is ignored if the previous Erase/Program Suspend operation was interrupted by unexpected power off.
-It is also required that a subsequent Erase/Program Suspend instruction not to be issued within a minimum of time of "tsus" following a previous Resume instruction.
+It is also required that a subsequent Erase/Program Suspend instruction not to be issued with in a minimum of time of "tsus" following a previous Resume instruction.

-Figure 25.
+Figure 36a.
 Erase/Program Resume Instruction

-8.2.20 Power-down (B9h)
+8.2.30 Power-down (B9h)

 Although the standby current during normal operation is relatively low, standby current can be further reduced with the Power-down instruction.
 The lower power consumption makes the Power-down instruction especially useful for battery powered applications (See ICC1 and ICC2 in AC Characteristics).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "B9h" as shown in Figure 26.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "B9h" as shown in Figure 37a & 37b.

 The /CS pin must be driven high after the eighth bit has been latched.
 If this is not done the Power-down instruction will not be executed.
 After /CS is driven high, the power-down state will entered within the time duration of tDP (See AC Characteristics).
 While in the power-down state only the Release Power-down / Device ID (ABh) instruction, which restores the device to normal operation, will be recognized.
 All other instructions are ignored.
 This includes the Read Status Register instruction, which is always available during normal operation.
 Ignoring all but one instruction makes the Power Down state a useful condition for securing maximum write protection.
 The device always powers-up in the normal operation with the standby current of ICC1.
+After the Power-down instruction is accepted, the device will lose all the current volatile Status Register bits, please refer to section 7.1.
+Note that once the Suspend instruction (75h) is accepted, the following Power-down instruction (B9h) will be ignored.

-Figure 26.
+Figure 37a.
 Deep Power-down Instruction

-8.2.21 Release Power-down / Device ID (ABh)
+8.2.31 Release Power-down / Device ID (ABh)